jrmh96/hideHTML/README.md

-hide html chrome extension - originally for blocking the 'hot network questions' thing in stackoverflow'
+hide html chrome extension - originally for blocking the 'hot network questions' thing in stackoverflow